Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - Completed a rudimentary form of the SHA512 algorithm in SHA512.py.
 Began debugging the various errors that cropped up, including type mismatches and unexpected length changes.
 - Implemented the final for loop in the SHA512 algorithm, which updates the constants of the program repeatedly.

+### 5/30/24

+- Worked out the bugs to get a working SHA512 program, though the results don't match the calculator.
+- Primarily focused on debugging and fixing type errors throughout the code.

 ## Raymond Zhang

 ### 5/22/24